M\"obius randomness in the Hartle-Hawking state: Automorphic forms for

 The Langlands spectral decomposition then gives a basis for the Hilbert space \be L^2(\r{SL}(3,\Z)\bs\fh^3) \ee in which $\D_1$ and $\D_2$ are diagonal.
 This takes the form \cite{Goldfeld_2006}

 We will now explain the various elements appearing in this decomposition.
-The continuous spectrum consists in the minimal parabolic Eisenstein series $E_{s_1,s_2}(z)$ and the Eisenstein series twisted by Maass forms $E_s^{(j)}(z) = E_{P_{2,1}}(z,s,u_j)$.
-The discrete spectrum consists in the set $\{v_k\}$ of $\r{SL}(3,\Z)$ Maass cusp forms.
+The continuous spectrum consists of the minimal parabolic Eisenstein series $E_{s_1,s_2}(z)$ and the Eisenstein series twisted by Maass forms $E_s^{(j)}(z) $.
+The discrete spectrum consists of the set $\{v_k\}$ of $\r{SL}(3,\Z)$ Maass cusp forms.

 A similar decomposition is available in $d\geq 4$.
 The Langlands spectral decomposition is known for general reductive groups whenever the quotient space has finite volume \cite{Moeglin_Waldspurger_1995}.